Editor’s note: This article was last updated on 28 June 2022 to reflect updated information about SvelteKit and Svelte Native.

 in a different component.
 Additionally, we can define functions that are connected dynamically.

-In this section, we’ll create a dynamic event with Svelte and link the book.svelte
+In this section, we’ll create a dynamic event with Svelte and link the Book.svelte

-component with app.svelte
+component with +page.svelte

 :

-In the app.svelte
+In the +page.svelte

 file, we imported the Book